 Reputation Risk is referred as the current and expected indirect risk that, is concerned with the earnings and capital which is perceived by the customers, shareholders or regulators.
 The bank can face the reputation risk due to less compliance with the regulatory standards and the industry service standards.
 (Van Ness, 2009), stated that banks like ADB can have reputation risk if they are unable to deliver the commitments to the customers that they may have made.
 This can affect the income and liability of ADB.
 Therefore, the bank may have to build a strategy to increase their image among customers and society.

-(Hassett, 2011) stated that the bank can have reputation risk if they does not follow fair market proceedings.
+According to (Hassett, 2011) stated that the bank can have reputation risk if they does not follow fair market proceedings.
 Thus, the bank has to harmonize with the expectation of the customers in order to deliver best service and gain high reputation.
 Therefore, high reputation can help in managing the assets and liabilities and maintaining a good balance, in terms of cash outflow and capital inflow.

 2.3.6: Business and Strategic Risk